fabric8io/fabric8/bai/ReadMe.md

 ### Specifying generic audit rules via AuditEventNotifier

 You can configure an instance of AuditEventNotifier using Java or your dependency injection framework like Spring or CDI.
-You can disable or filter which events are raised along with filter on which endpoints to audit.
+You can disable or filter which events and endpoints events are raised and sent to the audit endpoint.

-Events are then sent to an *audit endpoint* via the [endpointUri property](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L45).
+Events are then sent to an *audit endpoint* by the AuditEventNotifier using its [endpointUri property](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L45).

 The AuditEventNotifier is then a bean configured in your application (e.g. in a spring XML like this [example spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/main/resources/META-INF/spring/context.xml#L8)).